vietly23/SANA/README.md

 - Go to the `build` directory
 - Run `make test`

+### Memory Leakage

+For a sanity check, please run `valgrind ./build/bin/test-lib-sana`.
+Valgrind *should* catch any egregious memory leaks.

 ## Contributions
 To contribute to this project, please make sure to adhere to the